davento/EDA2022I/Lab1-BplusTree/deleteLogic.md

 Placing the entire pseudocode for the delete functions here not to clog the `.cpp` with comments.

+The general idea, as explained in [this video](https://www.youtube.com/watch?v=QrbaQDSuxIM), is to try things in the following order:
+1. Borrow from left
+2. Merge with left
+3. Borrow from right
+4. Merge with right

 > Note: This implementation treats cousins as siblings.

 ```